top of page

 Factors that open the gate

 There are three main ways the gates to pain can be made more open so the pain feels worse.
-These are to do with how we feel about things, how we think about things, and what we are doing.
+These have to do with how we feel about things, how we think about things, and what we are doing.

-1. Stress and Tension All sorts of emotional states can lead to the gates to pain being more open.
+1. Stress and Tension: All sorts of emotional states can lead to the gates to pain being more open.
 These include being anxious, worried, angry, and depressed.
 Having a lot of tension in the body is a common way of opening the pain gates.

 2. Mental Factors One of the most effective ways of opening the gates and increasing your pain is to focus all your attention on it.
 Boredom can also lead to the pain gates opening.